Gas cylinders and fire extinguishers

 Requirements are detailed in regulation 15.56 and Schedule 22 of the Health and Safety at Work (Hazardous Substances) Regulations(external link).
 For more information see the Guide to Gas Cylinders.

 All refillable gas cylinders approved for filling in New Zealand are required to be stamped with a record number, normally done at the time of manufacture.
 The record number is in the form of LAB xxxx or, in the case of special cylinders, LAB xxxx SP.
 An alternative is provided for UN cylinders.
 These cylinders are stamped with a UN stamp and marked according to the UN requirements.

 To find out if your cylinder is approved, check the WorkSafe record, Record of gas cylinders.
 This can be found on the Gas cylinder record page.

 Getting my gas cylinder approved

-All cylinders imported into New Zealand for filling with gases under pressure are required to be compliance certified, or be UN cylinders as noted above.
-The steps for compliance certified cylinders are:
+All cylinders imported into New Zealand for the first time are required to be compliance certified, or be UN cylinders as noted above.
+The steps for compliance certification are:

 - Design verification

 These steps are undertaken by compliance certifiers approved for each type of certification.

 Low pressure fire extinguishers do not need compliance certification, but are required to have a fire extinguisher registration number (FERN) under a product certification scheme.